 This popular 1.4-mile loop hike leads to a small island and a path that outlines the perimeter of the island.
 A small beach area precedes the footbridge to the island.

-Look for placards early in this hike that educate park-goers on how abandoned fields at the state park transformed into a wooded forest over the course of 125 years.
+Look for placards early on that educate park-goers on how abandoned fields at the state park transformed into a wooded forest over the course of 125 years.

 #13: Turkey Run Park (McLean)

-The 3.9-mile loop hike at Turkey Run Park in Northern Virginia is one of my favorite hikes.
-Kids will love this one too thanks to water crossings, rock scrambles and massive boulders.
+The 3.9-mile loop hike at Turkey Run Park is one of my favorite hikes.
+Kids will love this one too thanks to water crossings, rock scrambles and boulders.

 This hike begins with a descent of nearly 170 feet, down at least 100 steps.
-Then, savor spectacular views across the Potomac River before hop-scotching over Turkey Run.
+Savor big views across the Potomac River before hop-scotching over Turkey Run.

-Follow the yellow blazes to cross a ravine on a three-inch-wide wooden board, scramble alongside Dead Run and take in more waterfalls before the end of this hike.
+Follow yellow blazes to cross a ravine on a three-inch-wide wooden board, scramble alongside Dead Run and take in more falls before the end of this hike.

 At Newport News Park, this delightful wooded nature trail crosses the Lee Hall Reservoir twice, offering views of coastal wetlands and cypress swamps.